'Rebel priest' prays for Ukraine gunmen, denies doing more

 "The Orthodox Centre is the activists' headquarters," said a Ukrainian security officer familiar with the separatists.

-"It's the centre of their operations, communications and weapons storage.
+"It's the center of their operations, communications and weapons storage.
 Although it's not consecrated ground itself, it belongs to the church."

 "MOSCOW'S HAND"